Utility maximization under endogenous pricing: Introduction

-The classical Merton utility maximization problem \cite{Merton1971} with and without transaction costs has been extensively studied and we recommend the survey \cite{muhle2017primer} for an overview.
-In the case without transaction costs and without feedback effects classical methods are based on convex duality; see \cite{bismut1973,pliska1986,cox1989,he1991,karatzas1991,kramkov1999}.
-A somewhat newer approach for exponential, power, or logarithmic utility functions is based on BSDEs with and without convex duality methods; see \cite{rouge2000,horst2010, hu2005,mania2010,morlais2009,sekine2006,laeven2013,nutz2010} among others.
-BSDEs have the advantage that they are not restricted to a Markovian framework.
-The existence and uniqueness of an optimal strategy is usually characterized via the solution to the dual variational problem.
-In \cite{horst2014}, the optimal strategy for an unhedgeable terminal condition and general utility functions can be described through a solution to a fully coupled forward backward system.
-Similar results with slightly weaker technical conditions are also discussed in \cite{santacroce2014}.
-In \cite{mania2003,mania2010,mania2017} using dynamic programming, the authors show that the optimal strategy can be given in terms of the value function related to the problem and its derivatives.
-Furthermore, under appropriate assumptions the value function is characterized as the solution to a BSPDE.
+The classical Merton utility maximization problem \cite{Merton1971} with and without transaction costs has been extensively studied and we recommend \cite{muhle2017primer} for an overview.
+In the absence of transaction costs and feedback effects, the classical solution methods are based on convex duality which first appeared in {\cite{bismut}} and was extended for example in {\cite{bismut1973,pliska,karatzas87,karatzas1991,cvitanic2,kramkov1999asymptotic} and (with endowment) in }\cite{https://doi.org/10.1111/j.1467-9965.2008.00360.x}. {Despite their broad applicability, dual methods come with a drawback: they are not well-suited for numerical approximations.} A somewhat newer approach {in particular} for exponential, power, or logarithmic utility functions is based on BSDEs with and without convex duality methods; see {\cite{rouge2000,horst2010, hu2005,sekine, mania2010,laeven2013}} among others. {BSDEs can, for instance through Monte Carlo simulation, be approximated efficiently.
+They offer advantages such as independence from convex hedging constraints and unlike PDEs a broader applicability beyond Markovian frameworks.} In \cite{horst2014,santacroce2014,santacroce2023}, the optimal strategy for an unhedgeable terminal condition and general utility functions can be described through a solution to a fully coupled forward backward system. {By using dynamic programming, the authors in \cite{mania2003,mania2010,mania2017} show that the optimal strategy can be represented in terms of the value function related to the problem and its derivatives.
+Furthermore, under appropriate assumptions, the value function is characterized as the solution to a BSPDE.}

-For utility maximization problems where the trading itself influences the prices most works focus on temporary or transient price impacts of exogenous-type; see \cite{bank2017hedging} and the references therein.
-We remark that neglecting temporary market impacts as we do in our paper assumes that the trades are split into smaller trades so that their effects disappear gradually; see \cite{GathSc} and references therein.
-For other works on the optimal execution of a trade, we refer to \cite{gokay2011liquidity}.
-Additive non-utility-based permanent market impact models are also studied in \cite{AC99,AC00,GP} among others.
-See also \cite{bouchard2016almost,bouchard2017hedging}.
-Feedback effects with BSDEs are studied in \cite{CM}.